nschonni/cordova-docs/articles/getting-started/get-started-first-mobile-app.md

 ### Add References

-First, you'll add the [JQuery](https://jquery.com/) and [JQuery mobile](https://jquerymobile.com/) libraries to the project.
+First, you'll add the [JQuery](https://jquery.com/) and [JQuery Mobile](https://jquerymobile.com/) libraries to the project.

-> **Note:**  JQuery, it's a just a JavaScript library that makes certain tasks easier such as changing the properties of a control or handling it's events.
-JQuery mobile is included because it provides a quick way of styling the application without having to do custom CSS work.
+If you're not familiar with _JQuery_, it's a just a JavaScript library that makes certain tasks easier such as changing the properties of a control or handling it's events, and that's exactly what we'll use it for. _JQuery Mobile_ is a touch-optimized HTML5 UI framework, built on JQuery core, designed to make responsive web sites and apps that are accessible on all smartphone, tablet and desktop devices.
+In this tutorial is included because it provides a quick way of styling the application without having to do custom CSS work.

-1. Download the JQuery latest compressed version from [here](https://jquery.com/download/) and move the library JS file to the **scripts** subfolder of your **www** folder
+1. Download the _JQuery_ latest compressed version from [here](https://jquery.com/download/) and move the library JS file to the **scripts** subfolder of your **www** folder

     ![Adding JQuery](media/get-started-first-mobile-app/add-jquery.png)

-2. Download the JQuery mobile latest zipped version from [here](https://jquerymobile.com/download/) and extract the following files:
+2. Download the _JQuery mobile_ latest zipped version from [here](https://jquerymobile.com/download/) and extract the following files:

     - jquery.mobile-1.4.5.min.js to the **scripts** subfolder of your **www** folder